 Aeronautical Engineers Receive Higher Salaries in Certain Australian Cities:

 Brisbane QLD: $130,715 per year

 Darwin NT: $112,927 per year

 Melbourne VIC: $111,377 per year

 Jandakot WA: $101,048 per year

 Cairns QLD: $74,463 per year

-Are you interested in working as an Aerospace Engineer?
-The bachelor’s in aerospace/aeronautical engineering course is the first step to launching a career in this industry.
+The bachelor's in aerospace/aeronautical engineering course is the first step to launching a career in this industry.

 Useful Links to Explore: